Allezroz/wows-blog/_posts/2021-11-22-player-survival.md

 ![](/wows-blog/assets/unnamed-chunk-10-2.png)<!-- -->

-What is abundantly clear is that the Tier 6 season (14) was a bit brutal
-- almost certainly far more results based on kills rather than points compared to T10 seasons.
+What is abundantly clear is that the Tier 6 season (14) was a bit brutal and almost certainly far more results based on kills rather than points compared to T10 seasons.
 Correlations are not dissimilar to what we see currently, where it is almost certainly more valuable to create value rather than strictly survive.
 DDs have the flattest fit line almost